What are hoops ?

 You can get any length of the wooden bars as you want and can hence make large scale projects as big as you want them.

-Before you attach the fabric to the frame finish the edge to prevent the edges unravelling.
-Staples or tacks are used to attach the fabric to the rods
+Before you attach the fabric to the frame finish the edge to prevent the edges unraveling.
+Staples or tacks are used to attach the fabric to the rods.

 In India this frame is called Adda.
 This frame consists of a stand and adjustable wooden dowels with grooves in them ( they come in sizes of maximum 4 feet width &-6 feet length).
 The fabric is attached to the frames with threaded cords.